Ulcalib/parlecii-modpack/README.md

 - use shaders
 - talk with your friends in game
 - build with some new blocks
-- experience the four seasons
+- experience the four seasons synchronized to real world seasons
-- be entranced by the wavy capes
 - store your items, the way Tom wants
-- host your world with [e4mc](https://modrinth.com/mod/e4mc), to play if you dont have a dedicated server
 - and most importantly **HAVE FUN**